Let’s take a look at the Souvenirs from Shiraz and consider the unique choices you have for shopping in this important tourist city of Iran.

 Khatam is one of the most delicate and beautiful handicrafts.
 This valuable Souvenirs from Shiraz is created by putting together regular and delicate pieces of wood of different colors and shapes.
 Various materials such as ivory, bone, wood, and gold are being used to make Khatam’s works.

 This art, which has a long history is very laborious and requires precision and patience.
 You can buy all kinds of Ghalamdan, decorative boxes, vases, spoons and forks, paper napkin boxes, and other items from the markets and shopping centers of Shiraz.

-Another type of beautiful Iranian art is Moaragh which is a craft done by professional masters.
-Apparently, this art came to Iran from India and Iranian artists have spread this art throughout the region with adding their own taste.
+Another type of beautiful Iranian art is Moaragh which is a craft by professional masters.
+Apparently, this art came to Iran from India and Iranian artists have spread this art throughout the region by adding their own taste.